jackunion/tooloud/README.md

 data[index + 3] = 255;                     // A
 ```

-The idea behind this decision is simple: you can generate different textures by combining those distances (adding, multiplying or using the second closest feature point):
+The idea behind this decision is simple: you can generate different textures by combining those distances (adding, multiplying or using the n-th closest feature point):

 ![](/examples/Worley/img/e1.png) ![](/examples/Worley/img/e2.png) ![](/examples/Worley/img/e3.png) ![](/examples/Worley/img/e4.png)